Hyperion-21/GalaxyTweaker/README.md

 This mod remembers which save file is using which galaxy definition, so the target galaxy definition only works on new save files.
 Old save files should automatically be assigned to the default galaxy definition stored in the game files (not the `GalaxyDefinition_Default.json` that is automatically generated)

 ## Editing Galaxy Definitions
-This section will act as a wiki for what everything in the file actually means.
+This section will act as a wiki for what everything in the galaxy definition file actually means.

 ### Overall Advice
 - Do not have the SoI of any celestial body intercept with the SoI of any other body, unless one of the bodies is directly a moon of the other body.
 If an illegal SoI exists, it causes weird issues when a craft intercepts the intersection, including what seems to be erroneous deloading of celestial bodies and a breakdown of the encounter system.